Bangalore

 Conclusions

 The enzymatic desizing process of removing sizing materials from the goods is applied for specific benefits of production.
 Sizing is applied in warp yarn before weaving.
 Before dyeing, garments need to desize.
-Therefore, enzymatic degradation removes the size starches.
+Therefore, enzymatic degradation removes the size of starches.